jacan20/portfolio/_posts/2022-04-09-N-body-project.md

 categories: [Personal Project]
 ---

-# N-Body Gravitational Simulation: A Journey from High School to Modern Modeling

 I originally developed this N-body gravitational simulation during my high school years, driven by a fascination with both physics and programming.
 Over time, I revisited the project and made significant improvements, refining the code and numerical methods to create a more robust and accurate simulation.

 <iframe src="https://editor.p5js.org/jacan/full/OVvz2aPL4" width="100%" height="800" style="border:0;"></iframe>